 Steel security doors sound like they would be overly industrial looking and thus unappealing in residential or even professional office environments.
 However, many brands are available in a wide variety of colors and finishes compared to raw or stained wood doors.
 As a result, these doors are now considered more “modern” looking and thus more applicable to contemporary building designs.

 This answer really depends on a number of criteria like weight, thickness, security level, and corrosion resistance.
 Aluminum single leaf doors are typically less expensive than steel doors and are better at protecting against corrosion.
-However, an aluminum single leaf door does not protect as well as a security single leaf door against threat types like forced entry.
+However, an aluminum single leaf door does not protect as well as a steel security single leaf door against threat types like forced entry and FE/BR.
 When security is a primary concern, steel single leaf doors are one of the best choices you can make.

 Protogetic’s protective design marketplace represents a comprehensive security single leaf door catalog of the industry’s top manufacturers.
 You can do a simple search for security steel doors by brand or leaf configuration.
 Or perform a much deeper dive by using the Protogetic Filter to identify threat types like forced entry, hurricane, tornado, ballistic resistant or fire-rated doors.
 For the highest level of protection, Protogetic also has a searchable database of rated and tested, blast resistant doors capable of protecting occupants from explosions.